kos-lang/kos/doc/contributing.md

 Reporting bugs and enhancements proposals
 =========================================

-Please use GitHub Issues to report bugs and enhancements proposals.
+Please use GitHub Issues to report bugs and enhancement proposals.

 When reporting bugs, in most cases please provide a minimal example code which reproduces the bug.
 This will help to diagnose the issue quickly.